ros-navigation/docs.nav2.org/docs/2021summerOfCode/projects/safety_node.md

 The aim of this project is to create a safety watchdog node to ensure the robot is acting properly and not about to collide with an obstacle.
 Typical safety-rated lidars will contain "safety zones" whereas if any sensor points are located in a box around the lidar, then the lidar will send a signal to the robot to stop due to a potential collision.
 However, less and less people are using safety-rated lidars as consumer available lidars are dropping in cost and 3D lidars are seeing more use in mobile robotics.

 Your project will be to re-create this logic at the Navigation level.
-While this wouldn’t be "safety certified", this is a significant functional improvement on safety that could potentially safe real people from real injuries in the real-world.
+While this wouldn't be "safety certified", this is a significant functional improvement on safety that could potentially safe real people from real injuries in the real-world.
 The project will be to create a node that sits below the navigation stack but above the robot controller to do the following:

 - Take in the current command velocity from navigation and the most recent laser or RGBD scan
 - Projecting the velocity forward in time `N` seconds, check if that velocity will result in a collision with any sensor measurements